anhkind/stremio-shared-debrid/README.md

 - Use any Addon manager to change the order of the installed addons.

 ### Self-host
-This repo is ready for deploy to any hosting service but For simplicity, let's pick Vercel.
+This repo is ready for deploy to any hosting service but for simplicity, let's pick Vercel.

 - Fork this Github repo
 - Signup/Login on Vercel and connect to Github